BASP

 cr

-Born at Matiz Gallery, Barri de l’Art Sant Pere, Santa Caterina i la Ribera (BASPcr) is a neighborhood lab that seeks to restore exhibitions to one of their original purposes: places where art, community, and social imagination converge — spaces for collaboration, self-organization, and empathy.
+Born at Matiz Gallery, Barri de l’Art Sant Pere, Santa Caterina i la Ribera (BASPcr) is a neighborhood lab that seeks to reclaim exhibitions as spaces where art, community, and social imagination converge — spaces for collaboration, self-organization, and empathy.
 Our first step was to ask a simple question: who are we as a neighborhood?
-In 2024, with support from the Institut de Cultura de Barcelona (ICUB), Matiz carried out a psychogeographic study to uncover both the pressing problems and the collective strengths of Sant Pere, Santa Caterina i la Ribera — collectively known as El Born.
+In 2024, with support from the Institut de Cultura de Barcelona (ICUB), Matiz carried out a psychogeographic study to uncover both the pressing problems and the collective strengths of Sant Pere, Santa Caterina i la Ribera, collectively known as El Born.

 Aerial view of Sant Pere, Santa Caterina i la Ribera neighborhood (El Born)